ntanej3/CityTrafficSimulator/README.md

 Run `ped_collisions.py` within directory to set parameters and run simulation.

-User will be prompted for the number of simulations to run, size of city grid to model, and number of pedestrians.
+User will be prompted for the number of simulations to run, size of city grid to model, a range of number of pedestrians to consider, whether to display an image of the city grid being used, and whether output files of the city grid network are desired.

-Note that simulations iterations that are too high (40, 50, 60, etc.) may take a while because of the necessary performance requirements of `networkx` and network traversing.

-Similarly, a city grid of too large a size will prove unwieldy.
-It is recommended that a grid be set at between 10 and 40 "blocks" in square length.

-Because each pedestrian needs a start residence, and because the proportion of residences in each city grid is preset, a simulation cannot be run with too many pedestrians.
-The program will prompt the user when too high of parameters are chosen in any of the above items.

-Once run, the program will output a basic ASCII rendition of the city grid generated, like this:
+Once run, if selected the program will output a basic ASCII rendition of the city grid generated, like this:

 ![Sample Table](https://github.com/nmwolf/Final_Project/blob/master/imgs/sample-city-grid.png)